h0mbre/h0mbre.github.io/_posts/2019-06-13-Easy_File_Sharing_Web_Server.md

 Writing these entries will force me to become intimately familiar with these topics, and hopefully you can get something out of them as well!

-This particular post is about recreating an SEH Overwrite from an ExploitDB entry.
+This particular post is about recreating an SEH Overwrite from an ExploitDB entry. **IF you've never done an SEH-based overflow, check out my [first post on the topic](https://h0mbre.github.io/SEH_Based_Exploit/#)!**

 ## Finding a Candidate Exploit